What is ISPRN?

-- Developing a vibrant community of practice in primary care research supported by the School of Medicine at the University of Wollongong.
+- Developing a vibrant community of practice in primary care research supported by the School of Medical, Indigenous and Health Sciences at the University of Wollongong.

 - Linking primary care clinician-researchers to academic mentors and assisting the researchers by providing high-quality research supervision and support, including promotion of Higher Degree Research.